Murray 1693 Scholar

 William & Mary Research

-Also in Sophomore year, I began research with Professor Betsy Konefal for the National Security Archives Project on Chile and Argentina examining the ties between Pinochet-led Chile and then-liberal Argentina following Pinochet's military coup in 1973.
+In my Sophomore year, I began research with Professor Betsy Konefal for the National Security Archives Project on Chile and Argentina examining the ties between Pinochet-led Chile and then-liberal Argentina following Pinochet's military coup in 1973.